AnirudhAchal/Matrix-Exponentiation-Blog/README.md

 'matrix_multiply' is a function that runs in O(n<sup>3</sup>).
 Considering that, the overall time complexity of calculating P<sup>n</sup> is O(log(n) * m<sup>3</sup>).

 Now let us get back to the original question.
-That is calculating the nth fibonacci number.
+That is, calculating the nth fibonacci number.
 What we need to do is to get the matrices F<sub>n</sub> and P.

 We consider F<sub>n</sub> to be: